White Horse Village Corporate Compliance & Ethics Program

 White Horse Village Inc. prohibits any team member from offering, giving, soliciting, or accepting business or professional courtesies including entertainment and gifts that could be interpreted as attempts to influence decision-making.

-We recognize that there will be times when team members may wish to accept from a current or potential business associate an invitation to attend a social event in order to further develop the business relationship.
+We recognize that there will be times when team members may wish to accept from a current or potential business associate an invitation to attend a social event to further develop the business relationship.
 These events must not include expenses paid for any travel costs (other than in a vehicle owned privately or by the host company) or overnight lodging.
 The cost associated with such an event must be reasonable and appropriate.
 As a rule, this will mean the cost will not exceed $125.00 per person.

 Conflict of Interest